What is the Official Guide for GMAT Review?

 As I’ve discussed, the changes between editions are usually just minor tweaks, and that’s definitely the case here.
 That said, if prices are approximately the same at your chosen vendor, you should probably get the 2022 edition, since there is some new material in the Math and Verbal review sections.
 Yes, the 2022 OG is technically the “best” edition of the book, but not by a wide margin, so we’d encourage students to consider buying the 2021 if they can save some money on the difference.

 What about the Verbal Review and Quant Review?

-These are similar enhancements over the earlier editions.
-If you only have about a month to study for the GMAT, you probably wouldn’t have time to do any questions other than those from the OG.
+And before you shell out the money: if you only have about a month to study for the GMAT, you probably wouldn’t have time to do any questions other than those from the OG.
 Even in some of our three-month study schedules, folks barely have enough time to learn and review the content they need to master — they don’t have time for these extra questions.

 If you are a practice-question maven who has already raced through the OG and need more official questions, or if you exhausted the OG on your first take and now you want to practice for a retake, then these books are an excellent source of official practice questions.

 If you already have the earlier editions, by all means, use those first.
 Only buy these new books if you don’t already own the earlier editions.

 What’s Special about the GMAT OGs?